What Is The Most Venomous Scorpion

 First Aid for Scorpion Stings

 If you or someone you know is stung by a scorpion, it's essential to remain calm and take appropriate first aid measures.
-Clean the sting site with soap and water to prevent infection.
+So clean the sting site with soap and water to prevent infection.
 Apply a cool compress to the area to help reduce pain and swelling.
 Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can also help alleviate discomfort.

 Monitor the person for any signs of a severe reaction, such as difficulty breathing, swallowing, or speaking; muscle twitching or spasms; nausea or vomiting; or changes in heart rate or blood pressure.
 If any of these symptoms develop, seek immediate medical attention.